mikkolehtisalo/cvesync/README.md

     "Password": "password",
     "Project": "10000",
     "Issuetype": "10000",
-    "TemplateFile": "/opt/cvesync/etc/jira.templ", // Golang text/template for description
+    "TemplateFile": "/opt/cvesync/etc/jira.templ",
-    "HighPriority": "2", // For mapping to custom priorities "MediumPriority": "3", // For mapping to custom priorities "LowPriority": "4" // For mapping to custom priorities }
+    "HighPriority": "2",
+    "MediumPriority": "3",
+    "LowPriority": "4"
+}
 ```

-It is recommended that you create separate user, project, and issue type in Jira.
+It is recommended that you create separate user, project, priorities, and issue type in Jira.
 Also it is recommendable to evaluate different workflows for the vulnerability issue type.
 Also, make sure that the description field renderer is Wiki Style Renderer instead of Default Text Renderer.

 SELinux
 -------